ANC gets ‘overwhelming mandate’ from South African voters

 With about three-quarters of ballots counted, the ANC had garnered a thumping 63 percent of the popular vote, spelling a parliamentary majority big enough to hand embattled President Jacob Zuma a second five-year term.

-ANC spokesman Jackson Mthembu said the 102-year-old party — which has held power since helping vanquish apartheid in 1994 — would ultimately receive “an overwhelming mandate” from voters.
+ANC spokesman Jackson Mthembu said the 102-year-old party — which has held power since helping to end apartheid in 1994 — would ultimately receive “an overwhelming mandate” from voters.

-The ANC’s status as a party of liberation was underscored by the recent 20th anniversary of democracy and the outpouring of emotion that accompanied the death of former president Mandela in December.
+The ANC’s status as the party of liberation was drilled home by the recent 20th anniversary of democracy and the outpouring of emotion that accompanied the death of former president Mandela in December.

-But the party will fall short of a two-thirds majority needed to amend the constitution and will see its winning margin reduced for a second consecutive election, down from 66 percent at the last poll.
+But with 63 percent, it would still fall short of the two-thirds majority needed to amend the constitution and will see its winning margin reduced for a second consecutive election, down from 66 percent at the last poll.

-It’s share of the vote rose to 23 percent, up from 17 percent at the last election in 2009, and looked set to top the polls in Johannesburg and Cape Town.
+It’s share of the vote rose to 23 percent, up from 17 percent at the last election in 2009, as it looked set to top the polls in Johannesburg and Cape Town.

 DA leader Helen Zille told AFP early on Thursday that she expects the final tally to remain at 23 percent.

-“We’ll see how it goes, of course we hope it will be more, we did as much as we could.”
+“We’ll see how it goes, of course we hope it will be more.
+We did as much as we could,” she said.